Texts in English

 Different had a different meaning, years ago.
 If we make contact with the unusual, we will be surprised with things which we have never imagined to exist.

-Internet is the modern skill to join people.
+The Internet is a modern tool to connect people.
 This channel of identity looks for the difference.
 Globalization makes the different adopt ways of life, behaviours from others, create different groups inside of many cultures, e.g. members of a community who decide to adopt an East belief, even if they live in a Christian community, or different eating habits, unusual for a community, like vegans, vegetarians, and others.

-How is be different in the world right now?
+How is it different in the world right now?

 Mankind seeks the different, but it will avoid it if it is closer.
 It will be an object of aversion if people see the different living in their neighbourhood.

-If a land had existed without differences, we couldn’t touch it, smell it, see it, and hear it.
-Because it would exist only in our imagination, beyond our common sense.
-To understand who is different in humanity, we have to understand the arts, the origin of exotic objects, perfumes, to know the human essence and live situations that don’t fit our habits, like music and its instruments, sounds from other cultures, dances, clothes, and exotic foods.
+If a land had existed without differences, we couldn’t touch it, smell it, see it, or hear it because it would exist only in our imagination, beyond our common sense.
+To understand what is different in humanity, we have to understand the arts, the origin of exotic objects, perfumes, to know the human essence and live situations that don’t fit our habits, like music and its instruments, sounds from other cultures, dances, clothes, and exotic foods.

-Throughout the time, our angry feelings increase among classes.
-Nowadays, the different turned some people who believe in equality, fraternity, and in other hand are those who want to divide the world.
+Throughout time, our angry feelings have increased among classes.
+Nowadays, the differences have turned some people who believe in equality, fraternity; on the other hand, some want to divide the world.
 Different, today, it’s abnormal.

 Photo from: Photo by Randy Fath on Unsplash